 Anti-ulcer medications.
 They treat gastrointestinal side effects.

 Since people with transplants need so many drugs, they need to be very careful of drug interactions.
 Make sure that your health care provider knows all of the other medications that you use.
 This includes any over-the-counter or herbal medicines.
-Even some foods such as grapefruit juice can interact with some medications.
+Even some foods such as grapefruit juice can interact with certain medications.

 SOURCES: Barry Friedman, RN, administrative director of the Solid Organ Transplant Program, Children's Medical Center, Dallas; former president of the North American Transplant Coordinators Organization.
 Richard Perez, MD, PhD, director of the Transplant Center, professor in the Department of Surgery, University of California Medical Center at Davis.
 Jeffrey D. Punch, MD, associate professor of Surgery, chief of the Division of Transplantation, director of the Liver Transplant Program, University of Michigan Health System, Ann Arbor.
 National Kidney Foundation web site.
 United Network for Organ Sharing web site.
 United Network for Organ Sharing's "Transplant Living" web site.
 U.S. Department of Health and Human Services, "Partnering with Your Transplant Team: The Patient's Guide to Transplantation, 2004."